nv-tlabs/semanticGAN_code/README.md

 Please cite the follow paper is you used the code in this repository.

 ```
-@inproceedings{zhang21,
-  title={DatasetGAN: Efficient Labeled Data Factory with Minimal Human Effort},
-  author={Zhang, Yuxuan and Ling, Huan and Gao, Jun and Yin, Kangxue and Lafleche, Jean-Francois and Barriuso, Adela and Torralba, Antonio and Fidler, Sanja},
-  booktitle={CVPR},
-  year={2021}
-}

 @inproceedings{semanticGAN,
 title={Semantic Segmentation with Generative Models: Semi-Supervised Learning and Strong Out-of-Domain Generalization},
 booktitle={Conference on Computer Vision and Pattern Recognition (CVPR)},